jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 ---

 ### Version 0.2.1 (Stable) - TBA
-- New Feature: Using Coverity for static code analyses
+- New Feature: Using Coverity for static source code analyses
 - Improvement: Changed bounding box precision from float to double
 - Improvement: Reduced memory usage of the network stack by removing the response buffering
 - Improvement: Switched from MapDB 3.0.2 to 3.0.3, and from guava 20.0 to 21.0